tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 : Time in seconds relative to the beginning of the delegation certificate's notBefore value after which the delegated credential is no longer valid.
-  Credentials with valid_times exceeding 7 days will be rejected (as described in {{client-and-server-behavior}}).
+  Endpoints will reject delegate credentials with valid_times exceeding 7 days (as described in {{client-and-server-behavior}}).

 expected_cert_verify_algorithm: